 NSF fire safety certification meets U.S. and Canadian fire protection requirements.

-is the first PEX pipe manufacturer to earn certification under NSF
+Uponoris the first PEX pipe manufacturer to earn certification under

 International’s Fire Sprinkler Pipe and Fittings Program.
 Uponor’s PEX piping